sadasant/uploader-js/README.md

 the user you just created.

-After that, I highly recommend reading the serverless CLI reference (I tend to forget about the `info` commmand): <https://serverless.com/framework/docs/providers/azure/cli-reference/>
+After that, I highly recommend reading the serverless CLI reference (I tend to forget commands, even the most used ones): <https://serverless.com/framework/docs/providers/azure/cli-reference/>

 ### Repository Initialization